lunchbag/hugo-blog/content/posts/fukuoka.md

 That being said, our first month in Fukuoka has definitely been an adventure.
 We ate new and amazing food, learned a lot of surprising new things, struggled a ton, and had small language barrier wins.

 Below is a small sample of a few anecdotes we find interesting!
-(Side note: not much specific foods are mentioned here; I'm saving most of the specific food-related stuff for another blog post!)
+(Side note: not much specific foods and language stuff mentioned here; I'm saving most of that for another blog post!)

 # What's awesome